Getting started

 Section titled “Customization”Finally, we’ll show you how to extend the base CommonGrants API specification with a custom field.

-Add a custom field to the Opportunity
+Add a custom field to the Opportunity model

-Section titled “Add a custom field to the Opportunity model”Create a new file called models.tsp
+Section titled “Add a custom field to the Opportunity model”Create a new file called models.tsp with the following code:

 import "@common-grants/core";